-Sometimes confusion can be a temporary phase and will pass; however, sometimes confusion is a permanent condition, such as Alzheimer’s disease and other forms of dementia, stroke and poor kidney function.
-Here’s how you can help in such situations:
+Sometimes confusion can be a temporary phase and will pass.
+Sometimes confusion is long term and is due to a permanent condition, such as Alzheimer’s disease and other forms of dementia, stroke or brain injury.

-- Always introduce yourself to the person – no matter how well or how long you have known them.
+- If the person forgets who you are, always introduce yourself to them, no matter how well or how long you have known them.
 This can be distressing for you as a carer but will help the person you are looking after.

 - Talk to the person about current events.